fabyRojas/Teleposter/README.md

 Disclaimer: This wrapper is NOT an official client and do not attempt to represent Telegram or Telegra.ph in any way.

-This app is a completely independent client made for Telegra.ph, a new and simple publishing platform, made for easy sharing of articles and other stuff.
+Teleposter es un cliente completamente independiemte hecho para Telegra.ph, una nueva y simple plataforma para realizar publicaciones, made for easy sharing of articles and other stuff.
 With this app it's very easy to create and share these posts to any app.

 For more information about Telegra.ph visit https://telegram.org/blog/instant-view#telegraph